AdobeDocs/target-developers/src/pages/implement/client-side/atjs/how-atjs-works/manage-flicker-with-atjs.md

 Opacity set to 0 keeps the page content hidden to prevent flicker, but the browser still renders the page and loads all the necessary assets like CSS, images, etc.

-If opacity 0 does not work in your implementation, you can also manage flicker by customizing `bodyHiddenStyle` and set it to `body {visibility:hidden !important}`.
-You can use either value body `{opacity:0 !important}` or `body {visibility:hidden !important}`, whichever works best for your specific circumstance.
+If `opacity: 0` does not work in your implementation, you can also manage flicker by customizing `bodyHiddenStyle` and set it to `body {visibility:hidden !important}`.
+You can use either `body {opacity:0 !important}` or `body {visibility:hidden !important}`, whichever works best for your specific circumstance.

 The following illustration shows the Hide Body and Show Body calls in both at.js 1.*x* and at.js 2.x.